SuzanneNL/star-trail-photography/README.md

 - I enjoy looking at beautiful images of star trails.
 - I want to learn about how to create star trail images myself.
 - I want to search through the gallery.
+- I want to sort images in the gallery.
 - I want to be able to easily navigate the website.
 - I want to be able to contact the creator of the website.